Best Food Facts nutrition advisor Carolyn O'Neil, MS, RD, shared this article about gluten-free standards with us here at Best Food Facts.

 Who wants gluten-free?

-From bread to beer, the nationwide demand for gluten-free products is robust, representing more than $4 billion in annual sales.
+From bread to beer, the nationwide demand for gluten-free products is robust.
 Those with Celiacs benefit from the improved quality and quantity of gluten-free products, but market demand was led by a greater number of consumers identified as gluten intolerant.

 “From day one, we knew that gluten-free was going to be a big part of our agenda,” says Doug Turbush, chef and owner of Seed Kitchen & Bar in Marietta.
 “Gluten-free demand has been overwhelming.”
 Turbush knows now that the gluten-free soy sauce he purchases for the restaurant has to meet federal standards.